jestjs/jest/docs/ManualMocks.md

 other than the project root) and will be **automatically** mocked.
 There's no need to explicitly call `jest.mock('module_name')`.

+Scoped modules can be mocked by creating a file in a directory structure that matches the name of the scoped module.
+For example, to mock a scoped module called `@scope/project-name`, create a file at `__mocks__/@scope/project-name.js`, creating the `@scope/` directory accordingly.

 > Warning: If we want to mock Node's core modules (e.g.: `fs` or `path`), then
 > explicitly calling e.g. `jest.mock('path')` is **required**, because core Node
 > modules are not mocked by default.